Last updated on March 21, 2023

 The daily rate tends to be inversely proportional to the amplitude of the balance.
 The balance wheel swings clockwise and counter-clockwise.
 Each one of those swings, in either direction, is called a beat.
 The amplitude of a watch is the number of degrees of rotation of one beat.
 That means that a decline in amplitude will generally cause the daily rate to increase.
 This is because if the amplitude is low, the balance wheel doesn’t have to travel as far so it takes less time to complete a beat.
 This is why many antique watches tend to run fast.
-Dirt, worn components and dried lubrication caused the amplitude to drop and the rate to increase.
+Dirt, worn components and dried lubrication can cause the amplitude to drop and the rate to increase.

 Magnetism can have a similar effect on hairsprings.
 The coils of a magnetised hairspring will tend to stick together, effectively shortening the spring and therefore the amplitude.
 This will result in a watch that runs much too fast.
 Although, if the magnetism is severe enough it could cause the hairspring to seize and the watch can stop working.
-In the modern world, magnetic fields are everywhere, generated from all electrical appliances.
+In the modern world, magnetic fields are everywhere, generated by all electrical appliances.
 This can play havoc on an antique watch, fortunately, it can be easily degaussed.

 Finally, the position of the watch also has some influence.
 In the horizontal positions, either dial-up or down, most of the downward pressure of the balance pinion is on the capstone.
 The friction is minimal so there is little effect on time-keeping.
 In the vertical positions, the friction is much greater because of the larger surface area contact with the balance staff and the jewel hole walls.
 A change from a horizontal position to a vertical position causes a swing in the amplitude which in turn causes a fluctuation in the rate.
 This is why many movements are adjusted to multiple positions, which means that the watch is adjusted for positional errors to ensure that the watch runs accurately in most positions.